The Adventures of Mr. Pickwick: Plot

 A contemporary review in Kinematograph Weekly outlined the plot as follows:

 Opens with the forming of the Pickwick Club and introductions to its members, and is followed by Mr. Pickwick's instructions to his landlady, Mrs. Bardell, being misinterpreted by her as a proposal.
-The party travel by coach to Rochesetr, where the episode of Mr. Pickwick's entry into the wrong bedroom occurs.
+The party travel by coach to Rochester, where the episode of Mr. Pickwick's entry into the wrong bedroom occurs.
 Mrs. Bardell visits a lawyer with a view to taking proceeding against her lodge.
 The party are seen at Dingley Dell.
 Mr. Tupman declares his intentions to Miss Rachael, who is persuaded to elope with Alfred Jingle.
-Mr. Winkle experminets with a gun; the whole party plays cricket.
+Mr. Winkle experiments with a gun; the whole party plays cricket.
 The eloping couple are stopped by Mr. Pickwick, who returns home to find his case has come into Court.
 The trial takes place, and the whole is concluded by a dance at Dingley Dell, in which Mr. Pickwick joins.